Updated May 28, 2019.

 - The cost of signage depends primarily upon the amount of exterior signage available to a particular site.
 Exterior signs typically cost approximately $10,000 each.

-- You must obtain and use the computer hardware and software that Pieology periodically specifies, including applications; hardware components; detailed communication, data, and power lines with sufficient bandwidth to sufficiently operate all of Pieology’s communication systems; printers; and other computer-related accessories and peripheral equipment (collectively, the “Computer System”), in operating the Restaurant.
+- You must obtain and use the computer hardware and software that Pieology periodically specifies, including applications, hardware components, detailed communication, Ethernet cabling, data and power lines with sufficient bandwidth to sufficiently operate all of Pieology’s communication systems, printers, and other computer-related accessories and peripheral equipment (collectively, the “Computer System”), in operating the Restaurant.

 - You may purchase the Computer System’s components from the supplier or arrange leasing through an equipment leasing company.

 7. Three Months’ Rent: $20,000 to $45,000